GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

-# Knative Build
+# Knative Build - Docker build

 The previous tutorial taught you how to setup Knative Build.
 You ran a simple Build that prints "Hello, World!".
 Let's try a more concrete example.

-**A docker build**
+## Building a Docker image

-This new tutorial, will teach you how to build and push a Docker image described with a Dockerfile.
+This new tutorial, will teach you how to build and push a Docker image described with a **Dockerfile**.
 The application will be a simple website running with [nginx](https://www.nginx.com/).

-Docker builds are known to be complicated on a shared cluster because it usually involve mounting the Docker socket to be able to let the Docker Daemon build the images.
+Docker builds are known to be complicated on a shared cluster because it usually involves mounting the Docker socket to be able to let the Docker Daemon build the images.

-**With Knative Build**
+**Time to complete:** <walkthrough-tutorial-duration duration="TODO"></walkthrough-tutorial-duration>

+**Are you ready?** Then click the `Continue` button to move to get started.

+## Docker build with Knative Build

-Here's the Kubernetes <walkthrough-editor-open-file filePath="build-crd/getting-started/build.yaml">yaml manifest</walkthrough-editor-open-file> to express such a build:
+Here's the Kubernetes <walkthrough-editor-open-file filePath="knative-build-tutorials/getting-started/build.yaml">yaml manifest</walkthrough-editor-open-file> to express such a build:

 ```yaml
 apiVersion: build.knative.dev/v1alpha1